ROCm/HIP/docs/how-to/hip_porting_guide.rst

 ----------------

 HIP-Clang supports kernel launching using either the triple chevron (``<<<>>>``) syntax, :cpp:func:`hipLaunchKernel`, or :cpp:func:`hipLaunchKernelGGL`.
-The last option is a macro which expands to the ``<<<>>>`` syntax by default.
+The last option is a macro that expands to the ``<<<>>>`` syntax by default.
 It can also be turned into a template by defining ``HIP_TEMPLATE_KERNEL_LAUNCH``.